fraasa/sna_titanic/README.md

-# Social network analysis project
+# Social Network Analysis (SNA) Project: Exploring the Titanic Dataset

-## Titanic graph
+## Project Overview
-The main aim of this

-Doc Week 1
-As part of this week's tasks, our initial step involved creating a visual representation of a graph.
-In this graph, each character in our dataset was denoted as a distinct node, and the thickness of the edges connecting them was indicative of the frequency of scenes in which these characters shared screen time.

-To further analyze the graph, we needed to determine some fundamental graph properties.
-Firstly, we set out to calculate the total number of nodes and edges within the graph.
+Welcome to the repository of our Social Network Analysis (SNA) project, where we delve into exploring the intricate web of relationships and interactions among characters from the Titanic dataset.
+Throughout the course weeks, we aim to not only visually represent these connections but also analyze them through various graph metrics.

+## Week 1: Introduction to Graph Creation and Basic Analysis

+### Objective
+The primary objective this week was to construct a visual representation of a graph, representing the relationships and interactions among the characters in the Titanic dataset.

+### Graph Construction
+In our graphical representation:
+- **Nodes**: Represent individual characters from the dataset.
+- **Edges**: Indicate relationships between characters, where the thickness of an edge signifies the frequency of scenes shared by the connected characters.

+### Graph Analysis
+We further analyzed the graph by determining some fundamental properties:
+- **Total Number of Nodes and Edges**: To understand the scale and complexity of the graph.
-One of the metrics we computed was the average degree which is computed using the formula 2E/N, where 'E' represents the total number of edges and 'N' is the number of nodes in the graph.
-Additionally, we looked into the graph density, which provides insights into the overall connectivity of the graph.
-The formula for graph density is D = 2E / (N * (N-1)), where 'D' represents the graph density, 'E' is the total number of edges, and 'N' is the number of nodes.
+- **Average Degree**: Computed using the formula \(\frac{2E}{N}\), where \(E\) represents the total number of edges and \(N\) is the number of nodes in the graph.
+This metric gives an average indication of the number of connections per node.
+- **Graph Density**: Calculated using the formula \(D = \frac{2E}{N \times (N-1)}\), where \(D\) represents the graph density, \(E\) is the total number of edges, and \(N\) is the number of nodes.
+This metric provides insights into the overall connectivity of the graph.

+### Insights Gained
-By calculating these metrics, we gained a deeper understanding of the relationships and interactions among the characters in our dataset.t
+By calculating these metrics, we were able to deepen our understanding of the relationships and interactions among the characters in our dataset, providing a foundational knowledge that will be expanded upon in the subsequent weeks.